-Never connect the charging cable when there is a risk of thunderstorm or lightning strike.
+Never connect the charging cable when there is a risk of lightning.

 Volvo recommends a charging cable in accordance with IEC 62196 and IEC 61851 which supports temperature monitoring.